Home Appraisal Checklist

 FHA and USDA home appraisal checklist

-If you’re applying for a government loan, know that both FHA and USDA loans must meet appraisal guidelines and Department of Housing and Urban Development (HUD) property guidelines.
+If you’re applying for an FHA loan, know that both FHA and USDA loans must meet appraisal guidelines and Department of Housing and Urban Development (HUD) property guidelines.
 These require specific appraisal inspection checklists that are slightly different from a conventional appraisal.

-If your house has these problems, a buyer’s FHA or USDA loan may fall through:
+If your house has these problems, a buyer’s FHA and USDA loans may fall through:

 • Damaged siding